PirxDevs/lds/README.md

 Additionally LDS can do following on installed system:

-* configure network with same IPv4 address and DNS servers as used by the host system
+* configure selected network interface with same IPv4 address and DNS servers as used by the host system
 * create keyscript for automatic LUKS unlocking (if supported by chosen Linux distribution)
 * disable predictable network interface names and stick with legacy names like eth0
 * create user account and install SSH key on it